This page may contain affiliate links. Learn More.

 - salt and pepper to taste

 If you’re a squash lover, check out these squash recipes.
 Zucchini lasagna for summer and butternut squash and cauliflower soup for winter.
+Roasted zucchini with feta and balsamic is a real treat too.
 If you’re a soup lover like me, check out chicken and wild rice soup, my kid’s favorite taco soup, chicken tortilla soup, vegetable beef soup and these soup recipes.
 I love easy dinner ideas!

 If you need ideas how to use excess vegetables from the garden this summer, check out how to use excess cucumbers, how to use excess tomatoes, how to use excess herbs, how to use excess peaches, how to use excess greens, how to use excess green beans, and how to use excess hot peppers from the garden.